How Will AI Improve on Revenue Cycle Management for Healthcare in 2025?

 LinkedIn: Arnab Sen

 The next year will bring a fundamental redesign of revenue cycle workflows as AI moves from handling discrete tasks to orchestrating end-to-end processes.
-Healthcare organizations will increasingly look to partners to help them adopt integrated platforms that combine AI, automation, and human expertise to create more resilient revenue cycles that can adapt to changing payment models and regulatory requirements while improving outcomes.
+Healthcare organizations will increasingly look to partners to help them adopt integrated platforms that combine AI, automation, and human expertise to create a more resilient revenue cycle that can adapt to changing payment models and regulatory requirements while improving outcomes.

 Mo Weitnauer, Chief Product Officer, MRO